alexander-schranz/markdown-based-api-testing/README.md

 ## Creating a framework independent format

-While thinking about framework independent I first was trying around with a json format like:
+First I was thinking about moving all into a json format like the following:

 ```json
 {